 Your marketing channels are where people come from to order.
 It can be social media, an ad, a referral website (like a blog), or simply a search engine.
 If you follow closely how each channel is doing, you can optimize your marketing efforts and spending: focus only where you see results.

-How Metrilo’s marketing performance reporting helps you:
+How Metrilo’s marketing performance tracking helps you:

 More about Metrilo’s Marketing Performance Analysis here.

 Just like you want your customers to order more at each visit to the restaurant or the shop, you’d benefit from a bigger basket size online.
-This would mean more profit for you at the same handling and acquisition costs.
+This would mean more profit at the same handling and acquisition costs.

 If you increase your average order value, you will be able to offer free delivery, which is a big plus to shoppers.
 Also, you will be able to run promotions based on order value without losing profit margin.